Skip to main content

 199Hs

-• Include 8-12 units of ASTR 199H enrollment (2-3 terms @ 4-units each / 1 term @ 4 units and at least 2 terms @ 2-units each)
+• Include 8-12 units of ASTR 199H enrollment (2-3 terms @ 4-units each / 1 term @ 4 units and at least 2 terms @ 2-units each).

 • A single 4-unit ASTR 199H can be applied as a restricted elective for your major, as long as a ASTR 199 is not also applying.
+More on the honors program below.

 Graduate Courses